Introduction

 How is the Military in North Korea and how does it work to maintain Sucity and fight terrorism?
 In terms of Military and security forces, we have the Korean People's Army (KPA): KPA Ground Forces, KPA Navy, KPA Air Force and Air Defense Forces, KPA Strategic Forces (missile forces), KPA Special Forces (special operations forces); Security Guard Command (aka Bodyguard Command); Military Security Command

-Ministry of Social Security (formerly Ministry of Public Security): Border Guard General Bureau, civil security forces; Ministry of State Security: internal security, investigations (2024).
+Ministry of Social Security (formerly Ministry of Public Security): Border Guard General Bureau, civil security forces; Ministry of State Security: internal security, investigations (2025).

 Security and military information of North Korea

-Military deployments approximately 10-12,000 Russia (2025).
+Military deployments estimated 10-12,000 Russia (2025).

 Military expenditures